Customers who order software development work often face the problem of supporting and maintaining the finished product.

 |Product customisation||Returned product has the same properties outlined in the requirements specification.||Product is reworked to show optimal performance in completing specific tasks.|

-EDISON offers several cooperation models, including technical support, which is usually paid for by the hour.
+EDISON offers several models of cooperation, including technical support, which is usually paid for by the hour.
 Individual terms can also be considered and should be discussed with the project manager.